Subaru Forester: Thailand

 The sixth-generation Forester was launched in Thailand on October 3, 2025.
 Fully imported from Japan, it is available in the sole variant: 2.5 i-S EyeSight powered by the 2.5-liter FB25 gasoline.

+Vietnam

+The sixth-generation Forester was launched in Vietnam on November 12, 2025.
+Fully imported from Japan, it is available with two variants: 2.5iL EyeSight and 2.5iS EyeSight, both variants are powered by the 2.5-liter FB25 gasoline.

 Europe

 The sixth-generation Forester was released in the European market in October 2024, it is powered by the 2.0-liter FB20D e-Boxer gasoline mild hybrid powertrain.

 Oceania

 Australia

 The sixth-generation Forester was launched in Australia on May 28, 2025, with four variants: Standard, Premium, Sport and Touring.
-For engines, it is available with either 2.5-liter FB25 gasoline and 2.5-liter FB25D gasoline hybrid powertrains.
+For powertrains, it is available with either 2.5-liter FB25 gasoline and 2.5-liter FB25D gasoline hybrid powertrains.

 New Zealand

 The sixth-generation Forester went on sale in New Zealand on June 5, 2025 with customer deliveries commenced in July 2025.
 It is available with three trim levels: Standard, Sport and Touring.
 For powertrains, all three trims were available with either 2.5-liter FB25 gasoline and 2.5-liter FB25D gasoline hybrid powertrains.